-As explained below, in accordance with the transition provisions of IFRS 9 and IFRS 15, the Company has elected the simplified approach for adoption of the new standards.
-Accordingly, IFRS 9 and IFRS 15 were adopted without restating the comparative information.
-The comparative information is prepared in accordance with IAS 39 and IAS 18 and IAS 11, and there was no impact of adoption in the opening retained earnings.
+In accordance with the transition provisions of IFRS 16, the Company has elected the simplified approach for adoption of the standards.
+Accordingly, IFRS 16 adopted without restating the comparative information.
+The comparative information is prepared in accordance with IAS 17.
+The adoption of IFRS 16 did not have a significant impact on the separate financial statements.